przytop/web-studio/README.md

 # Web Studio

-This project is a sample website for a web studio, designed to showcase web design principles and best practices.
-The website is built using clean and structured code, following the **BEM methodology**.
+Web Studio is a sample website designed to showcase modern web design principles and best practices.
+The project features a clean and structured codebase, following the **BEM methodology**.

 ## Technologies Used